Sign up to our mailing list

-MTD for VAT purposes began in 2019 for businesses with a taxable turnover above the VAT threshold (£85,000 per annum).
+MTD for VAT purposes began in 2019 for businesses with a taxable turnover above the VAT threshold (currently £90,000 per annum).
+VAT-registered businesses with taxable turnover below the threshold needed to join MTD by 1 April 2022.

 MTD for Income Tax Self Assessment is meant to start in the tax year 2026/27.